raazymuhd1/Dex-Contracts/README.md

  # Trading Bot Contract
     a contract that let user tobe able to perform trade operation on any token they wish.

+### Quoting a trade
+  when quoting a trade it is recommended to do it off-chain, since quoting a trade requires state-changing in uniswap contract, therefore it will expensive todo it.

  ## Important Terms
  #### Slippage